The Main Trio

-Fate Worse than Death: Having grown tired of Kohza's manipulation, Mugen leaves her to survive alone despite her desperate pleas for him to kill her.
-Note that she has a pathological fear of being left alone.
+- Fate Worse than Death: Having grown tired of Kohza's manipulation, Mugen leaves her alive despite her desperate pleas for him to kill her, knowing that more than anything Kohza cannot stand being alone.

 A skilled ninja working as a prostitute in covert to break up a criminal operation counterfeiting coins.
 She is the daughter of Imano Jinpachi, a member of the Shogunate guard staff.
 She is purchased by Mugen after winning a rock-paper-scissor game with Jin to see who will stay with her.
 While Mugen is preparing himself for Yatsuha, she overhears a conversation about the counterfeiting through a wall.
 After failing multiple attempts to subdue Mugen, who thinks her actions are foreplay, Yatsuha resorts to tricking Mugen into helping her stop the counterfeiting operation by promising him a night of sex.

 - Action Girl: Not quite Mugen's equal in straight-up fight, and nowhere near Sara's level, but she and Mugen single-handedly took out an entire counterfeit coin operation.

 - Boisterous Bruiser: Surprisingly enough for a ninja, she's about as energetic as Mugen is.

 - Does Not Like Shoes: Goes completely barefoot when she goes into action mode

 - Motivational Lie: Convinces Mugen to help her by repeatedly making risqué promises.